-During the year ended 30thJune 2023, the Group entered into several agreements with farmers in the Republic of Moldova for the supply of commodities.
-The farmers cultivate wheat, corn, sunflower seeds, barley and rape seeds on the area of circa 130'100 ha.
+During the financial year 2022, the Group entered into several agreements with farmers in the Republic of Moldova for the supply of commodities.
+The farmers cultivate wheat, corn, sunflower seeds, barley and rape seeds on the area of circa 80'000 ha.
 The Group is entitled to receive all commodities harvested out of those lands.

-The Group recognized a loss of USD 3,599 thousand (30 June 2022: gain of 6,563 thousand) from the forward contracts of previous period as a result of change in contractual terms and conditions of deliveries.
+The Group recognized a gain of USD 6,563 thousand (2021: gain of 682 thousand) from the forward contracts of previous period as a result of change in contractual terms and conditions of deliveries.